-SPB only recruits trainees through its winter and summer vacation schemes which are hosted at each of the firm's UK offices.
-Winter schemes are one week in length, while those in the summer last for a fortnight.
+The firm only recruits trainees through its one-week summer placement scheme, which is hosted at each of the firm’s UK offices.

-During the vac scheme, students spend time in a department and attend regular presentations.
-There are social events too, such as dinners, bowling excursions and quiz nights.
-As with vac schemes anywhere, don't forget that you'll be on show at all times.
-No need to get paranoid, but remember to show yourself off at your best whenever you can.
-All vac schemers are automatically considered for a training contract and have a final interview on their penultimate day of the scheme.
+During the placement scheme, students spend time in a department and attend regular presentations.
+They are also invited to social events, such as dinners, bowling excursions and quiz nights.
+As with placement schemes anywhere, do not forget that you will be on show at all times.
+There is no need to worry about this, just simply show yourself off at your best whenever you can.
+All placement schemers are considered for a training contract and have a final interview and presentation on their final day of the scheme.